TractoSCR: A Novel Supervised Contrastive Regression Framework for Prediction of Neurocognitive Measures Using

-In this study, we propose \textit{Supervised Contrastive Regression (SCR)}, a novel contrastive representation learning framework to predict measures of neurocognition using white matter microstructure.
-An overview of how we predict neurocognitive performance from dMRI tractography is shown in Fig.~\ref{fig_framework_overview}.
-Our proposed SCR method extends the supervised contrastive learning method \cite{Khosla2020-mx}, which is designed for categorical data in classification tasks, to perform regression analysis where the predicted labels are continuous values.
+In this study, we propose a novel deep regression method for tractography analysis with supervised contrastive regression, referred to as \textit{TractoSCR}.
+TractoSCR is a novel contrastive representation learning framework to predict measures of neurocognition using white matter microstructure derived from dMRI tractography, as illustrated in Fig.~\ref{fig_framework_overview}.
+Our proposed TractoSCR method extends the supervised contrastive learning method \citep{Khosla2020-mx}, which is designed for categorical data in classification tasks, to perform regression analysis where the predicted labels are continuous values.
 We propose a novel pair-determination strategy that uses the absolute difference between continuous regression labels to determine positive and negative sample pairs for contrastive learning.
 To our knowledge, this is the first method that leverages deep representation learning techniques for the prediction of neurocognitive performance.
 Our method uses a tractography fiber clustering method that enables consistent white matter parcellation across populations.
-The parcellation allows representation of microstructure features from whole brain tractography as tabular data, which enables the use of a recently proposed random feature corruption technique \cite{Bahri2021-li} for data augmentation to further improve prediction performance.
+The parcellation allows representation of microstructure features from whole brain tractography as tabular data, which enables the use of a recently proposed random feature corruption technique \citep{Bahri2021-li} for data augmentation to further improve prediction performance.
 In addition, for interpreting prediction results, we propose a novel permutation feature importance algorithm to identify tractography fiber clusters and their corresponding anatomical tracts that are important for prediction of neurocognitive measures.
 We demonstrate our method in a large-scale dMRI dataset including data from 8735 children, where we explore the relationship between white matter microstructure and prediction of neurocognitive performance (including general ability, executive function, and learning/memory).

 The remaining structure of this paper is as follows.
 Section~\ref{sec_methods} describes the dataset and data processing, the proposed regression and interpretation methods, and the model training and testing details.
 Section~\ref{sec_experiments} describes the evaluation metric, experimental results, and interpretation of results.
 Finally, the discussion and conclusion are given in Section~\ref{sec_discussion} and~\ref{sec_conclusion}, respectively.